ASBC has released several reports which take an in-depth look into important sustainability issues:

 True Cost of Externalities

-An economy based on conventional accounting methods not reflective of true costs is unsustainable and inefficient.
-Cultivating a sustainable economy depends upon the constructive interplay between business and government, and upon how each sector deals with externalities within their respective operating realms.
+An economy based on conventional accounting methods, not reflective of true costs, is unsustainable and inefficient.
+Cultivating a sustainable economy depends on constructive interplay between business and government, and on how each handles externalities within its own operating realms.
 The scope and shape of public economic policy is largely determined by prevailing business sector goals and strategies.
 Read or download the complete report.

-While shale development is vital to current US energy policy, a 2015 report found a number of ill effects associated with hydraulic fracturing, also known as fracking, including stressing local water supplies, health risks associated with toxic chemicals and emissions, and increased methane emissions that contribute to climate change—which in and of itself poses a number of challenges to businesses.
+While shale development is vital to current U.S. energy policy, a 2015 report found a number of ill effects associated with hydraulic fracturing (also known as fracking).
+These include stressed local water supplies, health risks from toxic chemicals and emissions, and increased methane emissions that contribute to climate change—which itself poses a number of challenges to businesses.
 Read or download the complete report.

 The Business Case for Green Building